BooHano4ka/Hello-World/README.md

 Hi!

-A human here, I like Java and Python.
+I like Java and Python.
-Tea is scrumptious
+Tea is scrumptious.